Protect Your Business With E&O; insurance in Texas

-What Do Errors and Omissions Insurance Not Cover?
+What Does Errors and Omissions Insurance Not Cover?

-Employee claims.
-Claims of job related injuries and illnesses and other lawsuits that relate to employment are not covered by E&O insurance.
+- Employee claims.
+Claims of job-related injuries and illnesses and other lawsuits that relate to employment are not covered by E&O liability insurance.
 Workers’ compensation insurance will cover these.

-Claims that happen before your policy is activated.
-EO policy only covers claims resulted from incidents that occur on or after your policy becomes active.
-You need to add a retroactive date to your coverage if you want to be covered by such claims.
+- Claims that happen before your policy is activated.
+An E&O policy only covers claims resulting from incidents that occur on the day your policy becomes active or afterwards.
+You need to add a retroactive date to your coverage if you want to be covered for such claims.